For Couples

 When couples can see the loop clearly, several things start to shift.

-Defensiveness makes more sense.
+Defensiveness begins to make more sense.

-The fight stops feeling random.
+The fight stops feeling so random.

 But it does create something couples often have been missing for a long time: